sarrab/LingoRank_Team_Swisscom/README.md

 ## Methodology
 1. Define adequately our problem and thhink how to model it:
 * Do some search on the topic
-* Find and read related article
+* Find and read related articles
-* find out how to sole the problem : Classification,Regression ...
+* find out how to solve the problem : Classification,Regression ...
 2. Gather Data
 3. Build the model
 4. Evaluate How good the model is